IgniteUI/help-topics/topics/02_Controls/igScroll/00_igScroll_Overview.md

 The following steps demonstrate how to create a basic implementation of the igScroll widget on a web page using jQuery client code.

 To get started, include the required and localized resources for your application.
-Details on which resources to include can be found in the [Using JavaScript Resources in Ignite UI](Deployment-Guide-JavaScript-Resources.html) help topic.
+Details on which resources to include can be found in the [Using JavaScript Resources in %%ProductName%%](Deployment-Guide-JavaScript-Resources.html) help topic.

 1. On your HTML page, **reference the required JavaScript and CSS** files.